charroux/kubernetes/README.md

 Check if the state is running.

+Get complete logs for a pods: kubectl describe pods

+Retreive the IP address and verify the web service in a web browser at: http://IP_address:8080

+Notice that this IP address is ephemeral since a pods can be deleted and replaced by a new one.

+You can also enter inside the container in a interactive mode with: kubectl exec -it podname-rthr5 -- /bin/bash

+where podname is the name of the pods obtained with: kubectl get pods

+List the containt of the container with: ls

+Don't forget to exit the container with: exit

 ## Deleting kubernetes resources

 Deleting a pod with the command "kubectl delete pods podsName" is not enough since a pod car restart automatically.